EcommerceMart/ecommercemart.github.io/_posts/2025-06-08-is-tommy-hilfiger-good-brand.md

 ---

 ### **5. Brand Reputation**
-Tommy Hilfiger ranks **#3 in fashion** behind Ralph Lauren and Burberry[1].
+Tommy Hilfiger ranks **#3 in fashion** behind Ralph Lauren and Burberry.
 Its collaborations with celebrities like Gigi Hadid keep it relevant in pop culture.
 However, some criticize its pricing for younger audiences.

 ---